Search

 Brassicas Are Flexible

 Brassicas are generally grazed.
-However, they can also be stockpiled, ensiled, or fed as greenchop.
+However, they can also be stockpiled, ensiled, or fed as greenchops.
 If grazing is the chosen method, it can begin when the forage is roughly 12 inches in height.
 According to Progressive Forage, rotational or strip grazing practices are generally best to limit trampling and allow the brassicas time to regrow.

 Brassicas May Impact Flavor